nus-angklung/gili/README.md

 Consult [sapper.svelte.dev](https://sapper.svelte.dev) for help getting started.

+## Note to the contributors

+As a precaution, do not push too often when you are debugging your code as a continuous deployment workflow has been setup with netlify.
+There is a small chance that we might hit our limit.

 ## Updating the team

 The CCA exco structure changes every year.
 As a result, the technical team will be responsible to keep the `team` pages updated.